fteem/rubylogs/_posts/2015-07-12-migrate-rspec-to-minitest.md

 My personal preference in this case was to stay away from spec expectations and think more in a test assertions way.
 Although they are basically the same, this experience was much more joyful for me.
-Maybe I am a bit tired of RSpec...
+Or maybe I just needed to have fun with something new.

 ## Output Formatting